Authorization

 { "posts": [1, 2, 3] }

-In this case, Restify will guess the policy name, by the related entity, in this case it will be attachPost
+Restify will guess the policy's name by the related entity.
+For this reason, it will be attachPost

 :